 Alongside American toys, Hong Kong street culture has also played a key role in Lau’s artistic development.
 ‘The skateboarding culture of the late ’90s inspired my style and journey,’ he says.
 Its influence can be clearly seen in his toy characters, which he styles in oversize cargo shorts, baggy tees and sneakers.

-In his upcoming Hong Kong selling exhibition, COLLECT THEM ALL!, Lau looks to push the boundaries of his signature style.
+In his second selling exhibition at Christie’s, COLLECT THEM ALL! in Shanghai (31 August–12 September), Lau looks to push the boundaries of his signature style.
 ‘I want to make a change for myself, forcing myself to use colours I’m not used to.
 Challenging my preferences and creating artworks that I am personally averse to is the only way to evolve; otherwise you’re just repeating yourself,’ he says.
 ‘I can’t be pinned down to one type of art.’

 Underpinning Lau’s desire to evolve is a deep appreciation of the need for any artist to ‘think outside the box’, Lau says, because ‘the world doesn’t really need what we’re doing.
 We are creating things that are beyond people’s imaginations, bringing to life the dreams and ambitions that the world has lost.’

-COLLECT THEM ALL!, Michael Lau’s sixth exhibition and his first selling exhibition with Christie’s, will run from 11 to 27 April in Hong Kong.
+COLLECT THEM ALL!, Michael Lau’s second selling exhibition with Christie’s, will run from 31 August to 12 September in Shanghai